top of page

 BIO

-PERSONAL STATEMENT
+ARTIST'S STATEMENT

-The often lavishly decorative backgrounds in my paintings serve two main purposes.
+The often lavishly decorative backgrounds in my work serve two purposes.
 One is a nod to my childhood memories and another, to my intention to convey messages of glorification through one’s own struggles, labors and losses that eventually lead to triumph, hope and transformation.
 The various elements of my work combine to raise up and give homage to the forgotten, the misunderstood, and the misrepresented.

 bottom of page